Rai321han/OOP-JavaScript-/OOP Concepts/Abstraction/Interface.md

     if (this.constructor === Vehicle)
       throw new Error("Cannot create instance of Interface.");

-    // here start is our abstract method which is not implemented in the interface, so it is called abstract method. if (this.start === undefined)
+    // here start and stop are abstract method. if (this.start === undefined)
       throw new Error("Must override method 'start'.");
     if (this.stop === undefined)